Andrew-Jones657/andrew-jones657.github.io/tutorials/GoogleLocation.md

 <h1 style="text-align:center;"> Your Location History: Using Google Location History in ArcGIS Pro </h1> <br>

 <p> It should come as no surprise that Google records location history.
-This is done to provide personalized services like maps, traffic updates, and location-based recommendations, using data from devices linked to a Google account.
+This is done to provide personalized services such as maps, traffic updates, and location-based recommendations, using data from devices linked to a Google account.
 This data belongs to you, however, and with a little bit of work, it is possible to export and use this data.
-To start, lookup “Google Takeout” on your search browser.
-It should look something like Figure 1 below.  </p> <br>
+To start, lookup “Google Takeout” on a search browser.
+The results should look something like Figure 1 below.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/GAG0zZv.jpeg" alt="Google Takeout Web Search" style="width:100%;max-width:625px">
 <figcaption> Figure 1.
 Searching for Google Takeout on the Web </figcaption>
 </figure> <br>

-<p> Next, there will be a large list of different data you can check for export (Figure 2).
-For this tutorial, scroll down until you find “location history”. </p> <br>
+<p> Next, there will be a large list of different data that can be checked for export (Figure 2).
+For this tutorial, scroll down until “location history” is found. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/Sr48V31.jpeg" alt="Google Takeout Data Options" style="width:100%;max-width:625px">
 <figcaption> Figure 2.
 Data Options from Google Takeout </figcaption>
 </figure> <br>

-<p> Ensure that you have location history checked.
+<p> Ensure that location history checked is checked.
 It is displayed below in Figure 3.   </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/1EcC8Up.jpg" alt="Google Takeout Location History" style="width:100%;max-width:625px">
 <figcaption> Figure 3.
 Checking Off Location History in Google Takeout </figcaption>
 </figure> <br>

 <p> There are a couple of different options regarding how the data is exported.
-You can have a download link sent to your Gmail or add the takeout data to cloud storage.
-Additionally, you can partition the download for every two months (six files) or the entire year (one file).
+A download link can be sent sent to your Gmail or the takeout data can be placed in cloud storage.
+Additionally, the download can be split by two month intervals (six files) or the entire year (one file).
 File types include .zip or .tgz, and file size includes a few options from 1-50 gigabytes.
-If you select a file size that is smaller than the size of your location history, you will receive multiple files so that they equal the size of your location history.
+If the file size is smaller than the size of the location history, multiple files will be sent so that they equal the size of the location history.
 Figure 4 below displays the options. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/SyGbtYS.jpeg" alt="Google Takeout Settings" style="width:100%;max-width:625px">
 <figcaption> Figure 4.
 Export Options for Google Takeout  </figcaption>
 </figure> <br>

-<p> Go ahead and download the Google Takeout data from either your email link or cloud storage and unzip it.
+<p> Go ahead and download the Google Takeout data from either the email link or cloud storage and unzip it.
 It is quite likely that it will be large – mine ended up being around 651 megabytes in size.
-The big caveat, however, is that the data is in a proprietary JSON format.
+Unfortunately, this data is in a proprietary JSON format.
 To use it in ArcGIS Pro, some adjustments will need to be made to standardize the data.  </p> <br>

-<p> Considering the size of the Google Takeout data, attempting to manually edit it would be inefficient.
+<p> Considering the large size of the Google Takeout data, attempting to manually edit it would be inefficient.
 At this point, it is best to consider a Python script to transform the data into standardized JSON or another format.
-Thankfully, there are several python scripts on Github for such a purpose.
-The most straightforward one to use is <a href="https://github.com/Andrew-Jones657/location-history-json-converter?tab=readme-ov-file"> location-history-json-convertor </a> by Gerwin Sturm (Figure 5).
+Thankfully, several such scripts exist on Github.
+The most accessible script is <a href="https://github.com/Andrew-Jones657/location-history-json-converter?tab=readme-ov-file"> location-history-json-convertor </a> by Gerwin Sturm (Figure 5).
 Download the location-history-json-convertor.py script. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/S0MFjBK.jpeg" alt="Location History Convertor" style="width:100%;max-width:625px">